 What about making a version that runs on a PC?

 At some stage we will develop a version of LineSmarts that will work on a windows PC.
 This will enable LineSmarts measurements which are collected in the field to be communicated back to the office for further analysis or permanent record.
 However as discussed for the previous question, our immediate priority is developing the android version of LineSmarts.

 What does LineSmarts work best on, a tablet or a phone?

 LineSmarts has been developed to work on both but it is easier to use LineSmarts on a tablet because of the larger screen with which to see and input data.
 On the other hand the phone has the advantage of always being on hand.
 Also phone cameras tend as a rule to be of better quality than tablet cameras.

 What sort of tablet or phone device is best?

 Most Android devices should work with LineSmarts.
+We have never had any reports to the contrary.
 There are a great number of Android devices and LineSmarts has only been tested on some of them.
-If incompatibility issues arise please let us know by contacting us at email@example.com.
+If incompatibility issues arise please let us know by contacting us at firstname.lastname@example.org.

-Generally there are a few minimum requirements that a user should check before deciding on a device.
+Generally there are a couple of requirements a user should check for before deciding on a device.
 The device needs to have a rear facing camera and accelerometers.
 The Android version must be 4.1 or later.
 To work well the user should also consider the following:

 - Camera – the camera is probably the most important instrument for LineSmarts.
 The number of megapixels is not necessarily a good indicator of quality.
 If possible users should trial cameras by photographing aerial wires to see how well they are captured.
 The camera should not have optical zoom.